CYLALighthouse/PM-Toolkit/docs/sam.md

 This report provides a printout of the latest assessment the student takes which shows both correct and incorrect responses.

+> [!TIP] **Best Practices**
-> [!NOTE] **Best Practices** Use this report to review the results of assessment with students.
-Identifying trends in the types of questions students get correct or incorrect.
-Use a few questions as a warm-up for session plans, or create a session plan around test preparation.
+> - Use this report to review the results of assessment with students.
+> - Identifying trends in the types of questions students get correct or incorrect.
+> - Use a few questions as a warm-up for session plans, or create a session plan around test preparation.

 ```pdf
 /_files/ri_student_test_printout.pdf
 ```

-> [!TIP]
-> **Key Elements**
+> [!NOTE] **Key Elements**
 > 1. Student test date, lexile score, and test time for latest assessment.
 > 2. Full test questions that the student took on the RI.
 > 3. Correct answers are marked with a check, incorrect answers are marked with an "x".
 > 4. The citation of the passage used in the question.

->!
-Student Test Printouts from previous assessments will be lost after a new assessment is taken.
+> [!DANGER] Student Test Printouts from previous assessments will be lost after a new assessment is taken.
 To keep a history of test printouts, print and store them in a secure place.